Micro-internships

 You'll work on a strategic project for your micro-internship host company that will allow you to experience the company's culture and help advance its business goals.
 Your project will be similar to projects typically given to interns or new hires at the company.

 Micro-internships are available year-round and range from 10 to 40 hours total.
-You'll complete and submit all tasks remotely at the times that suit your schedule.
+You'll complete and submit all tasks remotely by the due date, between one week and one month after kick-off.

 Finance